“Representation of the Holodomor: achievements and challenges – 2022”: press conference of the Holodomor Museum

 Candidate of historical sciences and leading researcher Andrii Ivanets spoke about the scientific activities of the Museum and its branch – the Holodomor Research Institute.
 In particular, on the eve of the Day of Remembrance of the Holodomor victims, the institution held the annual international scientific and practical conference “Genocide as a weapon in the fight against the Ukrainian nation in the 20th-21st centuries: interdisciplinary approaches.”
 It was dedicated not just to the Holodomor but to the genocidal practices that Russia uses in current warfare too.
 The second plenary session of the conference was devoted to the last question, during which it was discussed how to qualify Russia’s modern war crimes and what Ukraine should do so that the aggressor is brought to justice and punished.

-“It was a fairly representative scientific forum in which more than 50 experts participated – historians, lawyers, political scientists, representatives of the public administration sphere – from Ukraine, Poland, Great Britain, Germany,” says Andrii Ivanets. – Among them are famous Holodomor researchers Stanislav Kulchytsky, Vasyl Marochko, Andrii Kozytsky, and Olha Movchan.”
+“It was a fairly representative scientific forum in which more than 50 experts participated – historians, lawyers, political scholars, representatives of the public administration sphere – from Ukraine, Poland, Great Britain, Germany,” says Andrii Ivanets. – Among them are famous Holodomor researchers Stanislav Kulchytsky, Vasyl Marochko, Andrii Kozytsky, and Olha Movchan.”
 At the same time, the second plenary session was attended by Anton Korynevich, ambassador on a special assignment of the Ministry of Foreign Affairs of Ukraine, agent of Ukraine at the UN International Court of Justice, Volodymyr Vasylenko, honoured lawyer of Ukraine, doctor of legal sciences, professor, Hennadii Poberezhny, professor of the Ukrainian Free University (Munich, Germany), Valery Udovychenko, SBU colonel, the officer on special assignments of the Department of Counterintelligence Protection of State Interests in Information Security of the Security Service of Ukraine, Ihor Solovei, head of the Center for Strategic Communications and Information Security and others.

 The Holodomor of 1932-1933 and the current Russian-Ukrainian war have much in common.
 The goal of Stalin’s regime then and Putin’s now is identical – to subdue Ukrainians, break their resistance and destroy them as a nation.
 Given the Holodomor Museum, it collects information and exhibits and records modern Russian war crimes that have signs of a genocidal policy.